Dublin landmarks

 The street was planned by Luke Gardiner in the 18th century as a shady promenade and then converted into a narrow residential park.
 Renamed Sackville Street, the street became the most important street in 18th-century Dublin.
 It received its current name in 1922.

-A few monuments line up from O'Connell Bridge to Parnell Square.
-From south to north you will find: Daniel O'Connell created by John Foley; William Smith O'Brien (1803-64), leader of the Young Ireland Movement, sentenced to death for treason in 1848; Sir John Gray, who established Dublin's water supply; James Larkin (1876 – 1947), union founder; Father Theobald Mathew, the advocate of anti-alcohol laws in the 19th century.
+A number of monuments are lined up from O'Connell Bridge to Parnell Square.
+From south to north, you will find: Daniel O'Connell, created by John Foley; William Smith O'Brien (1803-64), the leader of the Young Ireland Movement, who was sentenced to death for treason in 1848; Sir John Gray, who set up Dublin's water supply; James Larkin (1876-1947), a trade union founder; and Father Theobald Mathew, the advocate of anti-alcohol laws in the 19th century.

 The fountain of the river goddess Anna Livia, who symbolizes the Liffey, commemorates Dublin's millennium celebrations in 1988.
 Scoffers soon nicknamed it "the floozie in the jacuzzi".
 It stands on the site of Nelson's Column, which was damaged by a bomb in 1966 and then demolished.